marie-bisbo/TTT-Django-workshop/README.md

 ### Setting up Backend (API) urls

 We're going to want to setup a URL where API calls will be redirected to and handled.
-To this end, add the following line to your `urls.py` in oursite: `path("api/", include("greeter.urls"))`, *IMPORTANT* Ensure you add the trailling slash or this will not be served correctly.
+To this end, add the following line to your `urls.py` in oursite: `path("api/", include("greeter.urls"))`, *IMPORTANT* Ensure you add the trailing slash or this will not be served correctly.
 Similar to our frontend example, we're now going to want to create a `urls.py` in greeter which will tell Django what to do with any `/api` requests.

 ```
 from django.urls import include, path